Mobile apps benefit and enhance the customer experience with your brand. They also generate revenue for your business if done right.

 Revolve is a personal favourite of mine.
 They are excellent at their retargeting campaigns and always entice me back.
 When I browse through the different clothing categories through their app and then leave the app to go onto social media, the exact same clothing choices will appear in my feed as an ad.
 This is reinforcing the message of why I was looking at them in the first place.
 They also do an effective email campaign highlighting the browsed items and letting you know how many are left in stock.
 This type of retargeting is very personalised and creates a stronger connection with the brand.
 There's a sense of "they know me", thus pushing me to make the purchase.

-Revolve has also had great success with lookalike audiences on Facebook, so much so, that Facebook has done a case study on it, which you can read about here.
+Revolve has also had great success with lookalike audiences on Facebook, so much so, that Facebook has done a case study on it.

 4. Use communication channels effectively